Freskoko/INF161_H23/project/README.md

 The results present a model which is suprisingly good, considering the amount of variance in the data.

-Simply comparing it to a DummyRegressor, the model is a lot better, as the DummyRegressor gets a RMSE on test data of:
+Simply comparing it to a DummyRegressor, the model is a lot better, as the DummyRegressor gets a RMSE on test data of: 57.637
-#TODO.

 Looking at the predicted values for 2023, the model picks up on a few key things.